saikotek/docs/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh/guide.en-gb.md

 #### OS & Partitioning Compatibility <a name="os-partitioning-compatibility"></a>

-Since partitioning configuration will be visible by the OS, the chosen OS for installation has an impact on the possibilities you have in your partitioning customization.
+Since partitioning configuration will be visible by the OS, the chosen OS for reinstallation has an impact on the possibilities you have in your partitioning customization.

 In the `/dedicated/installationTemplate`{.action} section, you can display storage details such as LVM compatibility and filesystem availability for a specific OS: